Delegation

 Why Is Delegating So Important?

-Imagine you’re starting a coffee shop.
+Picture starting a coffee shop.

-The coffee shop is still yours—but you’re not stuck making every flat white.
+The coffee shop is still yours, but you’re not stuck making every flat white.
 You’re running the business.

 How Do I Measure My Output?